A few reminders:

 Specific Medications/ Conditions:

-If your child requires use of an inhaler in school, please use these forms, these orders need to be renewed at the beginning of each school year:
+If your child requires the use of an inhaler in school, please use these forms, these orders need to be renewed at the beginning of each school year:

 Children with allergies requiring the use of Epi-pens and/or Benadryl should have this form completed at the beginning of each school year: